doneholmes/nuget-package-scanner/README.md

 **Runtime Note**: My org (168 repositories w/ 100+ Nuget-referencing projects and ~2k individual package references) can take around 2 minutes to fully process.

-## Why did you write your own github client?

-I originally tried to make use of [PyGithub](https://github.com/PyGithub/PyGithub).
-I couldn't get it working correctly with my personal acccess token, so I wrote a simple client of my own.
-This also gave me a chance to familiarize a bit more with the Github API.
-I wanted to use the [Github GraphQL API](https://developer.github.com/v4/) for this, but it doesn't support code search as of yet.
-If I need to support any more-complicated use cases, I will look at switching back to PyGithub.

-## Why did you write this in Python?
-Nuget only supports .Net.

-I wanted to learn something new and Python is new to me.
-This project seemed like a good use case for the high-level scripting support available in Python.
-I could have written this in C#, but I wouldn't have leared as much in the process.

 ## TODOs
 - [X] Shared session(s) in web requests to support connection pooling and boost performance
 - [X] More resilliancy in web call timeout errors.
 Currently, any timeout crashes things.